Blackchin shiner: Habitat and ecology

 The species mostly resides in cool glacial lakes.
 However, the habitat preference is for a protected weedy area.
 Therefore, they have also been found near the inlets and outlets of large lakes, in shallow pools, in slow creeks, and in small rivers.
 These freshwater fish are usually found over sandy bottoms, and seem to prefer clear waters, because they do not remain long in heavily silted waters.
 When disturbed, this shiner hides in the weeds for protection.

 Conservation status

-N. heterodon is currently not of ecological concern.
+The blackchin shiner is currently not of ecological concern.
 There may be some minor threats, but populations appears to be fairly stable, as it is represented across a large and broad spectrum of locations.
 Whether the fish are remaining stable or in slight decline is currently unknown due to a lack of data, but they are ranked as a species of 'Least Concern'.
 However, it is thought that they were once widely populous in Illinois as well as Ohio, and are now only lightly scattered throughout those states.
 It was thought to have vanished from Ohio before 1940, until it was found in Myers Lake in Canton, Ohio, and a single fish turned up in Nettle Lake in northwestern Ohio in the early 1980s.
 It is classified as threatened in Illinois.